JuEeHa/fucksed/README.md

 Fucksed uses 8-bit arithmetic with wraparound.
 This means doing `-` on a cell that has value 00 sets it to ff and doing `+` on a cell that has value ff sets it to 00.

 Tape in fucksed is unbounded to the right (meaning you can always > and get more tape).
-However, doing < at the leftmost cell is underfined and currently a NOP.
+However, doing < at the leftmost cell is undefined and currently a NOP.

 Optimizations
 -------------